General Classical Music Trivia

 Answer: Contralto

-Question: In which century did Thomas Tallis live?
+Question: In what century did Thomas Tallis do his sacred music thing with major Tudor vibes?

 Answer: 16th